-To return to the life-boat, affoat within the circle of the bed worked by the brig in her wild careering.
+To return to the life-boat, afloat within the circle of the bed worked by the brig in her wild careering.
 She could not by any possibility leave, though the wreck threatened to roll over her every moment, for outside were the shallow sands, and she was grounding every few moments.
-"Crash! the brig heaves, and crushes down upon her bilge; again and with a again," says the narrator, "she half lifts upon an even keel, and rolls and lurches from y these But to the boat.
+"Crash! the brig heaves, and crushes down upon her bilge; again and e.
+By these Sands.
+But he morning; shocks that ed alongside, the efforts of I, and being the boatmen, e ship.
+One sailors were their things, ke to refuse ew over the all her lights the fury of e sailors folg gale, were d to keep in had to cut · Ramsgate; oo made the f the boat ourpose; and s might be, at its worst. one out like through the hey hastened were still on ing eyeballs was almost , and when up, actually led rigging, ade for the by the brig k threatened s grounding ; again and again," says the narrator, "she half lifts upon an even keel, and rolls and lurches from side to side; each time that she falls to leeward she comes more and more over, and nearer to the boat.